pyrkamarcin/CommonDataLayer/docs/rfc/0023_Materialization_Computations_01.md

 ### Operators
 Each operator defines types it can work on and lists of errors that can be returned.
 As operators' names should be self-explanatory operator descriptions are skipped.
 Errors regarding wrong parameter types are not mentioned here as they can always happen and are not related to specific operators or their usage.

-The operator list specifies two similar error types - Overflow and Underflow.
-They're commonly merged into a single error type as handling such errors is almost always done in the same way.
-It's up to implementator to decide if we'll merge those errors into one.

 #### Add
 - Add(i64,i64) -> i64
 Returned errors: Overflow